Skip to main content

 There are many barriers to people accessing treatment, including logistics, stigma, awareness and cost.
 Anything that can be done to reduce these barriers will likely increase employee engagement.

-Follow these five tips to help increase engagement and improve results with mental health benefits.
+Follow these five tips on how to increase mental health benefit utilization at your organization.

 1. Foster a Culture of Openness